 is on a mission to support the care and training of more service dogs so that every veteran in need can benefit from this life-saving bond.

-By the end of 2022, the Dog Chow Service Dog Salute program will have donated one million dollars to help support the care and training of more service dogs for veterans with PTSD and other post-combat challenges.
+Since 2018, Dog Chow has donated over one million dollars to help support the care and training of more service dogs for veterans with PTSD and other post-combat challenges.